Contentrain/contentrain-docs/content/en/creating-new-project.md

 <alert type="info">

-Project names are should be unique as globally.
-Which means, if the project name is already taken, you should choose another name.
+Project names are should be unique globally.
+This means, that if the project name is already taken, you should choose another name.

 </alert>